tc39/proposal-temporal/docs/calendar.md

 This method does not need to be called directly except in specialized code.
 It is called indirectly when using the `from()` static methods and `with()` methods of `Temporal.PlainDateTime`, `Temporal.PlainDate`, `Temporal.PlainMonthDay`, `Temporal.PlainYearMonth`, and `Temporal.ZonedDateTime`.

-Custom calendars should override this method if they require more fields with which to denote the date than the standard `year`, `month`, and `day` (for example, `era`).
+Custom calendars should override this method if they accept fields in `from()` or `with()` other than the standard set of built-in calendar fields: `year`, `month`, `monthCode`, and `day`.
-The input array contains the field names that are necessary for a particular operation (for example, `'month'` and `'day'` for `Temporal.PlainMonthDay.prototype.with()`), and the method should make a copy of the array and add whichever extra fields are necessary.
+The input array contains the field names that are necessary for a particular operation (for example, `'monthCode'`, and `'day'` for `Temporal.PlainMonthDay.prototype.with()`).
+The method should make a copy of the array and add additional fields as needed.

 When subclassing `Temporal.Calendar`, this method doesn't need to be overridden, unless your calendar requires extra fields, because the default implementation returns a copy of `fields`.